Stable Attractors for Neural networks classification via Ordinary Differential Equations (SA-nODE): Invertibility of the SA-nODE algorithm

 A pivotal question arises at this juncture: Having the output of our classification algorithm ($x(T)$), is it possible to reconstruct the originating image ($x(0)$)?

-Our findings affirm this possibility.
-Utilizing a straightforward transformation, $\tau=T-t$ \cite{han2018solving, marino2023solving}, which effectively reverses the dynamics of the system, we can integrate the dynamics backward and recapture the initial image.
-The evolutionary law to be integrated subsequently becomes $\vec{\dot{x}}=-\vec{F}(\vec{x})$, with the derivative now taken concerning the variable $\tau$.
+Addressing this question, we find that SA-nODE possesses a mechanism for reversing its dynamics.
+By employing a straightforward transformation, $\tau=T-t$ \cite{han2018solving, marino2016advective}, which effectively reverses the dynamics of the system, we can integrate the dynamics backwards and recapture the initial image.
+The modified evolutionary law for this backward integration becomes $\vec{\dot{x}}=-\vec{F}(\vec{x})$, with the derivative now taken concerning the variable $\tau$.
+It is noteworthy to mention that the choice of $T$ in the transformation $\tau=T-t$ is crucial. $T$ should not be excessively large, but large enough to ensure that the system has reached the attractor, as illustrated in Fig. \ref{ExampledynamicsMNIST}.

-Figure \ref{fig:5}, panel \textbf{MNIST}, visually encapsulates this process.
-Through a demonstrative cartoon, it illustrates the journey from a starting image from the MNIST dataset to the recovered image, obtained via the backward dynamic integration.
-Figure \ref{fig:5}, panel \textbf{Fashion MNIST} shows, as an example, the invertibility process for a Fashion MNIST image.
+Figure \ref{ExampledynamicsMNIST} and \ref{MNISTinv} (resp. \ref{ExampledynamicsFMNIST} and \ref{FMNISTinv}) provide a graphical representation of the journey from a starting image to the recovered image, obtained via the backward dynamic integration.
+Notably, the figures obtained closely resembles the input image, with any discernible differences likely attributed to numerical errors inherent in the integration process.